-For very young (and sometimes seasoned and highly experienced) trial lawyers, the anxiety and fear of not being able to introduce a key exhibit, be it drugs, a gun, a cell phone, computer data, a recording, or a business record, cannot be overstated.
-I must confess that worries (large and small) about establishing the “foundation” for the admissibility of evidence have never left my mind over more than 30 years of preparing for trials.
+For very young trial lawyers, the anxiety and fear of not being able to introduce a key exhibit cannot be overstated.
+I must confess that worries about establishing the “foundation” for the admissibility of evidence have never left my mind through more than 30 years of preparing for trials.

 The Federal Rules of Evidence